ABOUT US

 We support widows and vulnerable children in underserved Nigerian communities through access to food, education, counseling, and vocational training.

-Our story began with our founder, Eden Rufus, a mother and licensed therapist who grew up in poverty, faced child labor, and almost gave up on her education — until support from a local church changed her life.
+Our story began with our founder, Eden Rufus, a mother and family therapist who grew up in poverty, faced child labor, and almost gave up on her education, until support from a local church changed her life.

 Garden of Hope's Impact To Date